oracle-livelabs/analytics-ai/oci-artificial-intelligence/vision-space/4-explore-images/4-explore-images.md

     ![Save the data flow](./images/oac-save-data-flow.png)

-1. Click the **Run** icon on the top bar of the page to run the dat flow.
+1. Click the **Run** icon on the top bar of the page to run the data flow.
 Wait for the data flow to complete.
 This may take 1-2 minutes.

     ![Run the data flow](./images/oac-run-data-flow.png)